a

 Student Placement Policy

-Ballarat High School adheres to the Department of Education Placement Policy which includes priority order of placement, and permanent address guidelines for schools.
-In summary:
+Ballarat High School adheres to the Department of Education Enrolment Policy.

 School zone